When talking about numbers (which we usually are when we use the equal sign), we have a few extra properties of equality that come from arithmetic.

-Well, if we start with A = B, the first thing we did is switch their positions around and write B = A. That's the symmetrical property's doing.
+Well, if we start with A = B, the first thing we did is switch their positions around and write B = A. That's the symmetric property's doing.
 Then, we added C to both sides.
 We can do that according to the addition property.
-So in total, we used the symmetrical and addition properties.
+So in total, we used the symmetric and addition properties.

 But whatever you do, never divide by zero.
 You may already know this, but dividing by zero is very bad.
 Many esteemed mathematicians and physicists believe that it will create a black hole in the center of the earth that'll swallow the whole universe and erase everything in existence before you can even reach for your eraser.
 Avoid it at all costs.